 Crushed crackers, honey and paprika make a tasty coating for baked chicken breasts.

 You'll be fighting over this bowl of sweet sauteed carrots with fresh sage and honey.

-Forget canned sweet potatoes and marshmallows.
-You get more taste and fewer calories with fresh sweet potatoes and honey.
+Forget canned sweet potatoes.
+You get more taste and fewer calories by starting with fresh sweet potatoes.

 Guests at the Mayo Clinic Healthy Living Program can't get enough of the house ranch dressing, made from fat-free plain Greek yogurt.